AarunabhS/medicure/README.md

 # Medicure Site

-Initial repository for the Medicure website.
+Initial repository for the Medicure shop website.